altocodenl/tagaway-mobile/tagaway/lib/readme.md

          var unexpectedError = type == 'local' ? (code != 200 && code != 404) : code != 200;
 ```

-If there was an unexpected error, we invoke the `showSnackbar` function with an error message indicating the erorr code.
+If there was an unexpected error, we invoke the `showSnackbar` function with an error message indicating the error code.
 The error code will be `TAG:L:CODE` (for local pivs) and `TAG:C:CODE` for cloud pivs.

 ```dart
          if (unexpectedError) {